 Instrumentation provides monitoring and control instruments for marine, environmental, industrial and other applications, as well as electronic test and measurement equipment.
 Its main product lines are Environmental Instrumentation, Marine Instrumentation, and Test and Measurement Instrumentation.

-Aerospace and Defense Electronics makes electronic components and subsystems and communications products including defense electronics, harsh environment interconnects, data acquisition and communications equipment for aircraft, and components and subsystems for wireless and satellite communications and general aviation batteries.
+The Aerospace and Defense Electronics segment makes electronic components and subsystems and communications products including defense electronics, harsh environment interconnects, data acquisition and communications equipment for aircraft, and components and subsystems for wireless and satellite communications and general aviation batteries.

 Engineered Systems offers systems engineering and integration and advanced technology development as well as complex manufacturing equipment for defense, space, environmental, and energy applications.

-Teledyne operates through more than 65 principal facilities across 18 states and international locations in Canada, the UK, The Netherlands, and Denmark.
-It generates about 75% of its net sales in the US.
+California-based Teledyne operates through more than 65 principal facilities across 18 states and international locations in Belgium, Canada, France, the UK, The Netherlands, and Denmark.

 Sales and Marketing

-More than 25% of Teledyne's total sales are derived from contracts with agencies of, and prime contractors to, the US government.
-The company’s principal US government customer is the US Department of Defense, accounting for more than 20% of total sales.
-Other customers include airlines, industrial manufacturers, and oil and gas exploration and production companies.
+Other customers include airlines, medical imaging equipment makers, pharmaceutical firms, electronics design and development, oceanographic research and deepwater oil and gas exploration and production companies.
 The company sells its products through an internal sales force, distributors, and commissioned sales representatives.
+Products are also advertised in trade journals and by means of various websites.